faizanbashir/faizanbashir.github.io/_posts/kubernetes/2022-12-30-how-to-create-update-scale-list-delete-a-deploymentconfig-using-openshift-golang-sdk.md

 class: post-template
 subclass: 'post tag-kubernetes'
 author: faizan
-excerpt: This article will walk the user through the process of Creating/Updating/Scaling/Listing/Deleting and Openshift DeploymetConfig in an Openshift cluster with the help of Openshift golang client sdk.
+excerpt: This article will walk the user through the process of Creating, Updating, Scaling, Listing, and Deleting Openshift DeploymetConfig in an Openshift cluster with the help of Openshift golang client sdk.
 ---

-This article will walk the user through the process of Creating/Updating/Scaling/Listing/Deleting and Openshift DeploymetConfig in an Openshift cluster with the help of [Openshift golang client sdk](https://github.com/openshift/client-go).
+This article will walk the user through the process of Creating, Updating, Scaling, Listing, and Deleting Openshift DeploymetConfig in an Openshift cluster with the help of [Openshift golang client sdk](https://github.com/openshift/client-go).

 [Red Hat OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift) is an enterprise-ready Kubernetes container platform.
 Openshift is built on top of Kubernetes and has a user-friendly UI to interact with the cluster.
 It has all the features of Kubernetes, along with a few elements of its own.

 Openshift provides us with a deployment object called the [DeploymentConfig(DC)](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.1/html/applications/deployments), which enables us to manage the desired state for a group of Pods/ReplicationControllers.
 The [DeploymentConfig is similar in functionality to the Kubernetes Deployment](https://docs.openshift.com/container-platform/4.6/applications/deployments/what-deployments-are.html) object.
 The only difference is that DeploymentConfig is available only in Openshift.

 ***
-## Table of Contents:
+# Table of Contents:

 * [Creating a client to communicate with the Openshift API Server](#creating-a-client-to-communicate-with-the-openshift-api-server)
 * [Creating DeploymentConfigs](#creating-deploymentconfigs)